 Alex talks about working with clients and the media, reaching new customers, the story and how good PR helps.

-‘You need to find the middle ground between what you are trying to ‘sell’ whether this is a product or a service or an idea and the news agenda.’
+”You need to find the middle ground between what you are trying to ‘sell’ whether this is a product or service or idea, and the news agenda.”

-‘A good PR, will help you find an emotional resonance between your brand or your product and the wider community, that will give you get the high profile coverage and enable you to stand out from your competition.’ – Alexander Clare
+”A good PR, will help you find an emotional resonance between your brand or your product and the wider community.
+That will give you the high profile coverage you need to stand out from your competition.” – Alexander Clare

 This elevates a product above the competition and makes it resonate with a wider audience, providing greater product visibility in a shrinking media market.

 Matt encourages businesses to engage with the media.